 See if you can learn anything from them.
 If you’re already a self-made millionaire and know all there is to know about affiliate marketing, WA may not be for you, but, if you’re new to affiliate marketing, know that you don’t know everything, and can see a benefit from training, a community willing to help each other and excellent hosting then check them out, try the free account and say hello.
 Heck, if you’re just looking for a good hosting solution for your web site(s), check them out.

 If you follow any of my links in this post and sign up, then your account will be associated with mine and I’d be happy to help mentor you on your journey.
 Join Wealthy Affiliate.
 If you don’t follow my links, that’s fine, follow someone else’s or go to the website directly and sign up.
 Just keep in mind that I won’t be your direct mentor if you don’t follow my link.
 In the end I just want to help you succeed and I truly believe WA is a great opportunity.

-Update – 1/23/19 – This post was updated to reflect the new 6 month plan, recently released, at Wealthy Affiliate.
+Update – 5/18/2020 – This post was updated to reflect the new Premium Annual Membership option, removal of the 6 month plan, and announcement of the bonuses for Annual Plan members.

 Is there something missing from this post?
 Do you have an experience with WA that you’d like to share (good or bad)?
 Has this post helped you in some way?
 Please comment below.
 I read and respond to each one.